A 1st year birthday party! But this dinosaur birthday party is based on the book "That's not my dinosuar." It's cute, adorable, and was quite fun!

 “That’s not my Dinosaur” Menu

-The place we rented for BaaBoo’s birthday was very particular about what types of food could be brought in.
+The place we rented for BaaBoo’s dinosaur birthday party was very particular about what types of food could be brought in.
 Nothing homemade could be brought in.
 Which was a real bummer for my Trim Healhy Mamma mindset. .
 My ‘healthy’ menu sort of flew out the window.
 However, we still managed to make a fairly good menu by buying some supplies online and from our local grocer.
 You can download the printables that I used for our menu and menu cards below.

 In recent times there has been a lot of work done to create kid snacks that are more healthy.
 Unfortunately, on the juice front, there is s till a lot of work to be done.
 Even those juices that claim to be 100% from juice are NOT healthy for little ones.
 Juice concentrate is still loaded down with sugar.
 The American Heart Association recommends no more than 6 teaspoons of sugar per day.
 Let me boil that down in juice terms.
 That is no more than 8 ounces for juice for the ENTIRE week.
 That does not count any dessert or hidden sugars in snacks and packaged food.